LiquidityChain190/Liquidity-Chain-/README.md

 🤝 Call to Action

-🎓 Youth: Want to earn, learn, and build?
-Join us.
+👩🏾‍🎓 Youth: Join our learn-to-earn system and grow your skills

-🪙 Sponsors & donors: Support impact, earn $EmGIEEX in return.
+🪙 Sponsors/Donors: Make impact and earn $EmGIEEX in return

-💡 Builders: Let’s co-create an inclusive digital economy.

-> ⚠️ This project is under early development.
-Please contact the core team before replication or use.
-All rights reserved by Liquidity Chain.
+👨🏾‍💻 Builders: Contribute to Africa’s first Layer 1 for youth inclusion

+🔗 on X (@LQChainOfficial)

+> ⚠️ Liquidity Chain is a Layer 1 blockchain project in early development.
+All core assets, logic, and branding are original and under active construction.
+For collaboration or use, contact the founding team.